 One driver who has already taken on a new engine is Charles Leclerc, who wound up fourth for Ferrari, the only other driver within a second of Bottas' benchmark.

-Practice 1 - Russian
+Result Free practice 1 - Russian

 |Results are being loaded...|